-We believe that UGN-302, the combination of UGN-201 and UGN-301could represent a valid alternative to the current standard of care for the post-TURBT adjuvant treatment of high-grade NMIBC.
-In November 2019, we entered into a worldwide license agreement with Agenus Inc. to develop and commercialize zalifrelimab, an anti-CTLA-4 antibody, via intravesical delivery in combination with UGN-201 for the treatment of urinary tract cancers, initially in high-grade NMIBC.
+We believe that UGN-301 in combination with other potential agents could represent an option for the post-TURBT adjuvant treatment of high-grade NMIBC.
+In November 2019, we entered into a worldwide license agreement with Agenus to develop and commercialize zalifrelimab, an anti-CTLA-4 antibody, via intravesical delivery.
 We believe that the combination treatment makes local therapy a potentially more effective treatment option while minimizing systemic exposure and potential side effects.
-In January 2021, we entered into a strategic research collaboration with MD Anderson, a worldrenowned cancer research institution, to advance UGN-302 for the treatment of high-grade NMIBC.
+In January 2021, we entered into a strategic research collaboration with MD Anderson, a world-renowned cancer research institution, to advance the development program for UGN-301 for the treatment of high-grade NMIBC.